-ABOUT TREENET WILLY-

 William Reynolds V - Owner & Creator

-Dr. Zheka Nobles is CoFounder of TreeNet Willy’s and Chief Executive Officer of Almaty Health, a decentralized healthcare insurance company.
-Dr. Nobles is a partner at Government Blockchain Association and an advisor to healthcare companies.
-With over a decade of experience in healthcare, research, and previously worked at Harvard Medical School, Dr. Nobles works with healthcare institutions to combine blockchain technology with healthcare.
-In his spare time Dr. Nobles enjoys traveling to new countries, learning languages, discovering new art, attending music festivals, and white water rafting.
-Dr. Zheka Nobles and Will met at a music festival and since then, we have been working together to bring the awesomeness of these nets to anyone and everyone so they have a place to enjoy nature, clear the mind, and escape the rush of everyday life.
+Johnny Nobles is a CoFounder of TreeNet Willy’s.
+Johnny is a partner at Government Blockchain Association and an advisor to healthcare companies.
+With over a decade of experience in healthcare, research, and previously worked at Harvard Medical School, Zheka works with healthcare institutions to combine blockchain technology with healthcare.
+In his spare time, Johnny enjoys traveling to new countries, learning languages, discovering new art, attending music festivals, and white water rafting.
+Johnny and Will met at a music festival and since then, we have been working together to bring the awesomeness of these nets to anyone and everyone so they have a place to enjoy nature, clear the mind, and escape the rush of everyday life.

 Here at TreeNet Willy's, we do our best to cross-train our staff in all stages of the TreeNet process.
 Every member of the team will be able to quote, design, and construct these custom hangouts all by themselves.
 We also have access to a consulting network of other professional experts including arborists, engineers, construction workers, and riggers.

 Marshell or Marshall... depending on how he feels that day, is one of more prolific slacker/highliners in the town of Durango.
 After going to college at local Fort Lewis, Marshell decided to stay out west for the thing he loves most... that fresh white pow!
-Living out a school bus every winter, Marshell and his buddy Eddie head up to Alaska for 3-4 months of the year to shred some of the best untouched backcountry lines in the world.
 Marshell has an endless passion for getting out side and chasing the dream.
 You can find many of his adventures and other cool projects on instagram @ Mellomarrr.

 Kris grew up all over the southwest and currently travels all over creating music, wire wrappings, paintings, and many other artistic pieces.
 Kris loves the bass community and DJ's as "Bassick" for events and festivals all over as well.
 He's always psyched... and we're psyched to have him on the team helping out!